 - Our third emphasis is to serve as a professional avalanche resource for people seeking assistance with snow and avalanche safety in the east.
 MWAC staff and volunteers assist with research projects, present avalanche awareness programs, present at avalanche courses, provide information to reporters, work with our volunteer search and rescue groups, and coordinate team-based avalanche and mountain rescue trainings.
 We reach out to the public with presentations on rescue, snow science and mountain safety in multiple venues including the Annual Eastern Snow and Avalanche Workshop held every Fall.

 Nationally, the role of Snow Rangers has changed dramatically over the years, from field going forecasters and avalanche control specialists to administrating permits for ski areas on public lands.
 We have retained the important tradition of search and rescue and public contact in our highest use areas while ranging further afield to provide avalanche and mountain safety information for the Presidential Range.
-MWAC is the only official avalanche center east of the Rockies with one Canadian avalanche center to our north in the Chic Choc Range.
+MWAC is the only official avalanche center in the US east of the Rockies with one Canadian avalanche center to our north in the Chic Choc Range.
 We are also the oldest backcountry avalanche forecasting program in the country.
 Backcountry skiing and winter climbing continue to grow in our area along with the need for avalanche education and forecasting for the range.
 The end goal is to reduce fatalities due to avalanches through our forecasting and outreach efforts.

 Our ability to improve and meet varying demands is directly related to your questions, feedback, and suggestions over the years.
 Ultimately, MWAC is here to serve the community, so always feel comfortable approaching us and asking any questions that you may have.
 We look forward to seeing you in the mountains!